mprat/practicepython/_posts/2017-04-02-36-birthday-plots.md

 On OSX or GNU / Linux, just type

 {% highlight bash %}
-pip install bokeh
+pip3 install bokeh
 {% endhighlight %}

-(If you have Python 2 and Python 3 installations side by side you might have to do `pip3 install bokeh` to specifically install it for Python 3.)
+(If you have are using Python 2, you should do `pip install bokeh`.)

 ## Using bokeh